 Martin Sorrell: holding companies 'past their use-by date'; IPG's Michael Roth says small, not big business to lead ad recovery

-COVID-19 has proven holding companies are "past their use-by date" according S4 Capital's Martin Sorrell as agency group global bosses this week from WPP, IPG and S4 Capital touted digital acceleration, hybrid working from home models and fractured consumer confidence as the key trends of the COVID-19 crisis.
+Covid-19 has proven holding companies are "past their use-by date" according S4 Capital's Martin Sorrell as agency group global bosses this week from WPP, IPG and S4 Capital touted digital acceleration, hybrid working from home models and fractured consumer confidence as the key trends of the coronavirus crisis.
 However, S4 CEO Martin Sorrell says people need to stop thinking of this as "the new normal" and realise it is simply the next stage in the evolution of media already underway, urging companies to adopt digital strategies "more quickly than ever before".

 What you need to know:

-- Global agency CEOs have called for rapid digital transformation as COVID-19 accelerates existing trends.
+- Global agency CEOs have called for rapid digital transformation as Covid-19 accelerates existing trends.

 - S4 Capital's Martin Sorrell says the "big lesson" for the industry is to realise these trends will only speed up - with tech platforms most likely to profit.

 - The ex-WPP boss says the recent events proved holding groups had "passed their use-by date", with his company's philosophy of "faster, better, cheaper" a key focus for clients moving out of the pandemic.